-- Writing Key Competency THEA 123, 375, and 376 serve as writing-intensive courses for majors - Speaking Key Competency THEA 121, 131, 232, 233, and 325 serve as speaking-intensive courses for majors - Information Literacy and Informed Use of Technology Special skills in the use of computers in locating, retrieving, and manipulating audio and visual materials are introduced in THEA 121 and are further developed in the 300 level design courses.
+- Speaking Key Competency THEA 121, 131, 232, 233, and 325 serve as speaking-intensive courses for majors - Information Literacy and Informed Use of Technology Special skills in the use of computers in locating, retrieving, and manipulating audio and visual materials are introduced in THEA 121 and are further developed in the 300 level design courses.
 Skills in gathering information from print, non-print, and digital sources as well as means of evaluating these sources are introduced in THEA 123 and are further developed in both 200 and 300 level drama and theatre history courses and in dance history courses.